front-end-foundations/session3/README.md

 }
 ```

-Now, if we add an id to the body tag we can edit the selector to make it page specific.
+Now, if we add a class to the body tag, we can edit the selector to make it page specific.

 Add `class="cuisines"` to the body tag.